john-mcpeek/home-lab/README.md

     - Base images for both static and dynamic IPs are created
 - Base images
     - setup with qemu-guest-agent
     - ssh keys for john and proxmox root user are installed

+test